 Click any of the books and you’ll be given the opportunity to download them as EPUB files.

 You can easily add these books to your iPad or iPhone using iTunes, or add them to any e-reader that natively supports EPUB files (Kobo, Nook).
 If you want to send this file to your Kindle Nook or just about any e-reader on the market, try Calibre.
-We offer a free Calibre manual if you need help.

 You can upload books from the “Books” page of OwnShelf; the button for doing so is right at the top.
 You’ll be able to browse your computer and add as many EPUB files as you like.